 Why Pickens Technical College?

-Pickens Technical College offers nearly 50 certificate programs to adults and high school students as part of the Aurora Public Schools & the Colorado Community College System.
+Pickens Technical College offers more than 25 certificate programs to adults and high school students as part of the Aurora Public Schools & the Colorado Community College System.

 Our goal is to provide students with the opportunity to acquire state-of-the-art skills, knowledge and work habits that will help them succeed in the workforce.
 Upon completion of most programs students will receive a certificate and transcript that is transferable to any community college or area technical school/college in Colorado in their area of training.

 More information about our programs, admissions process, financial aid, or any other information is available on this website.
 As always, please call us with any further questions, and thank you for considering Pickens Technical College as your best educational option.